Israeli police officer jailed for 9 months for killing Palestinian teen

 CNN producer Kareem Khadder had a camera in hand and was filming at the precise moment Deri aimed and fired his rifle at Nadeem Nuwara.
 Nearby CCTV cameras captured the 17-year-old Palestinian walking unarmed before collapsing as a bullet entered his chest.
 A second Palestinian teenager was shot and killed by Israeli forces just over an hour later.

 An Israeli military spokesman said a preliminary inquiry showed that live fire had not been used.
-Later investigations proved otherwise
+Later investigations proved otherwise.

 State prosecutors initially charged Deri with manslaughter, arguing that he knowingly used live ammunition.
 Under a plea deal, that charge was reduced to negligent homicide, with Deri admitting to an accidental use of live rounds.